vsbuffalo/vincebuffalo-website/content/blog/elucidating-kmer-contamination-with-kullback-leibler-divergence.md

 draft: false
 tags: ["bioinformatics", "sequencing", "quality-control", "information-theory"]
 categories: ["computational-biology"]
+images: ["/images/tiny_facet_kl.png"]
 aliases:
   - /blog/2012/03/01/kmer-kl.html
+summary: "When sequencing data is severely contaminated, finding the culprit can be tricky.
+Using k-mer frequency analysis and Kullback-Leibler divergence, we can identify contamination patterns that would otherwise be invisible."
 ---

 Recently a coworker showed me a FASTQ file from an Illumina HiSeq run